shanegela/DataAnalytics/SEC13F/README.md

 Berkshire Hathaway is a holding company run by Warren Buffett.
 Warren Buffett is one of the most successful investors of all time, with $32 billion in assets.
 He regarded as the ultimate value investor following the Benjamin Graham approach to finding value.
 Berkshire's 13F holdings are often held for years and even decades at a time.
 With low turnover and high conviction top holdings, Berkshire's portfolio is a popular investment model for backtesting and copying.

-### Step 0: SEC13F API
+### Investigate SEC13F API

 The EDGAR system also has an [API](http://developer.edgar-online.com/).

 Jupyter Notebok: [SEC13F_API](https://github.com/shanegela/DataAnalytics/blob/gh-pages/SEC13F/SEC13F_API.ipynb)
 This notebook was developed to explore the API.

-**Limitation**  The API only has current holdings available.
+**API Limitation**  The API only has current holdings available.
 My communications with the API contact confirmed that no historical data is available and the request is not on their roadmap.
 So using the API for information was not a possibility.

 ### Step 1: Save SEC13F Filings